devtoguk/milestone-3-THINGS-TO-DO/TESTING.md

     3. To view your Favourite Activity list a user can select 'My Favourites' option from the profile menu.
 The list will be displayed as activity cards which the user can click on to see further details about the activity.

-## Testing elements and functionality of the project (manually tested)
+## Testing elements and functionality of the project
+(manually tests)

 ### General
 - Make sure that all app pages display as they should.